daniellemonika/CSCE-5552-Prying-Eyes/README.md

 ## Process of Capturing the Flag:
 The steps taken to capture the flag include creating the malicious PNG file, uploading the malicious file to the website, altering the POST request, and retrieving the flag from the returned image file.
 In order to generate the malicious PNG file, the ImageMagick Arbitrary File Disclosure (CVE-2022-44268) tool by vulhub (https://github.com/vulhub/vulhub/tree/master/imagemagick/CVE-2022-44268) was used.

-Generate the malicious PNG that points to the flag.txt file within the working directory:
+Generate the malicious PNG that points to the flag.txt file within the working directory using the tool by vulhub:
 ```
 sudo python3 ./poc.py generate -o evil.png -r /home/node/app/flag.txt
 ```